-Under the approved Iowa Wellness Plan demonstration, for the new adult population that is eligible under the state plan group described in section 1902(a)(10)(A)(i)(VIII) and is not affected by the Marketplace Choice Plan demonstration, the state will be relieved of its responsibility to assure non-emergency transportation to and from providers for a one year period.
+Under the approved Iowa Wellness Plan demonstration, for the new adult group that is eligible under the state plan group described in section 1902(a)(10)(A)(i)(VIII) we provided authority to relieve the state of its responsibility to provide non-emergency medical transportation (NEMT).
+This waiver authority was originally scheduled to sunset after one year, to allow the state and CMS to evaluate the impact on access to care.
+Under the December 2014 amendment, the state was relieved of its responsibility to assure non-emergency medical transportation (NEMT) through July 31, 2015.
+On May 29, 2015, the state submitted another amendment to extend the sunset date of the NEMT waiver, which was extended through June 30, 2016.
+On May 26, 2016, the state requested to extend the subset date of the NEMT through December 31, 2016, which was approved.
+The NEMT waiver was approved as part of Iowa's extension request through December 31, 2019.
 Through this demonstration, the state will test and evaluate the effect of this change in state responsibilities on beneficiary access and utilization of services, and overall health status.

 The Iowa Wellness Plan demonstration contains an incentive program that is intended to improve the use of preventive services and other healthy behaviors.
-Monthly premiums for enrollees with incomes between 50 percent and 100 percent of the FPL can be imposed in year 2 of the demonstration and shall be waived if enrollees complete all required healthy behaviors during year 1 of the demonstration.
-For each subsequent year, enrollees will have the opportunity to complete healthy behaviors and to continue to have their financial contributions waived based on those activities, i.e., healthy behaviors performed in year 2 will be permitted to waive premiums for year 3.
+Monthly premiums for enrollees with incomes between 50 percent and 133 percent of the federal poverty level (FPL) will be imposed in the second year of enrollment in the demonstration and shall be waived if enrollees complete all required healthy behaviors during the previous year of enrollment.
+For each subsequent year, enrollees will have the opportunity to complete healthy behaviors and to continue to have their financial contributions waived based on those activities, e.g., healthy behaviors performed in the second year of enrollment will sustain waived premiums for the third year of enrollment.
 At state option, nonpayment of these premiums can result in a collectible debt, but not loss of coverage for the enrollee.
-The authority enabling the state to begin charging premiums in year 2 is subject to a quarterly aggregate cap of 5 percent of family income.
+The authority enabling the state to begin charging premiums in year 2 is subject to a quarterly aggregate cap of 5 percent of familyincome.